aliawaleed/Introduction-to-Interactive-Media/Final Project/README.md

   * you can control the movement of the bottom bun using the mouse
   * when an ingredient lays on the bottom bun or another ingredient:
     - it sticks to it
-    - the number displayed in the order decreases
+    - the number displayed in the order decreases to keep track

-- When the top bun is placed on the burger:
+- When the top bun is placed on top of the burger:
   * the game internally checks the constituents if the burger
   * if the ingredients are placed correctly as the order requires, the screen will display that it was a successful order
   * if not, the player would know that they failed